Desk clerks checking in patron at hotel front desk

 School of Consumer Sciences

-Students in the School of Consumer Sciences will receive a unique, hands-on learning experience through our programs in fashion studies, hospitality management, personal financial planning and sensory sciences.
+Students in the School of Consumer Sciences will receive a unique, hands-on learning experience through our programs in fashion studies, event & hospitality management, personal financial planning and sensory sciences.

 Student modeling at Showcase

-The School of Consumer Sciences transforms lives through education, scholarship, and community engagement in consumer-focused business disciplines.
-Through the fashion studies, hospitality management, personal financial planning, and sensory sciences programs, we prepare learners to live meaningful lives that have a sustainable impact on the well-being of individuals, families and communities.
+The School of Consumer Sciences transforms lives through education, scholarship and community engagement in consumer-focused business disciplines.
+Through the event and hospitality management, fashion studies, personal financial planning and sensory sciences programs, we prepare learners to live meaningful lives that have a sustainable impact on the well-being of individuals, families and communities.

 While at K-State, all of the students in the School of Consumer Sciences will gain hands-on experience through an internship, preparing them with the experiential learning needed to prepare to succeed in their desired careers.
 Our graduates leave K-State prepared to impact through careers such as financial planner, technical designer, resort manager, wealth advisor, merchandiser and event director.